ENVISION: Initial Engagement

 Increased growth and redevelopment is anticipated in the residential communities of Kelvin Grove, Eagle Ridge, Chinook Park, Kingsland, Haysboro, Southwood, Willow Park, Maple Ridge, Acadia, and Fairview; and, three Industrial Communities (Fairview Industrial, East Fairview Industrial, and Glendeer Business Park).
 These Industrial communities are considered different and independent communities, they are not part of the Fairview Communities or any other communities. over the next few decades.

 Working together, we will create a local area plan to help guide growth and redevelopment in a way that integrates and enhances existing community character and ensures the area is vibrant and thriving in the future.

 The Heritage Communities Local Area Planning project is one of the 42 multi-communities areas in the city.
 This project includes the the residential communities of Kelvin Grove, Eagle Ridge, Chinook Park, Kingsland, Haysboro, Southwood, Willow Park, Maple Ridge, Acadia, and Fairview; and, three Industrial Communities (Fairview Industrial, East Fairview Industrial, and Glendeer Business Park).
 These Industrial communities are considered different and independent communities, they are not part of the Fairview Communities or any other communities.

-Through the local area planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the Developed Areas Guidebook.
+Through the local area planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and The Guide for Local Area Planning.